Float-Capital/float-subgraph-uncrashable/docs/docs/configuration.md

 The `entitySettings` field allows for specifying the configuration of any entity in the subgraph schema.
 The following fields are supported:

-- `useDefault` — Specify which entity parameters are defaulted when creating the entity
+- `useDefault` — Specify which entity parameters are defaulted when creating the entity.
 - `entityId` — Specify the fields and their types that will comprise the ID of the entity.
-(This ensures standardization of all entity IDs) - see generated example above
+(This ensures standardization of all entity IDs) - see generated example above.
-- `setters` - An array of setter functions that can be used to be set or update entity parameters after initial creation of the entity
+- `setters` - An array of setter functions that can be used to be set or update entity parameters after initial creation of the entity.

 ### entityId